CivicActions/ssp-toolkit/docs/ssp.md

 ### SI-5: Security Alerts, Advisories, And Directives

-> The organization:
->   a.
-Receives information system security alerts, advisories, and directives
-> from [Assignment: organization-defined external organizations] on an ongoing basis;
->   b.
-Generates internal security alerts, advisories, and directives as deemed
-> necessary;
->   c.
-Disseminates security alerts, advisories, and directives to: [Selection
-> (one or more): [Assignment: organization-defined personnel or roles]; [Assignment: organization-defined elements within the organization]; [Assignment: organization-defined external organizations]]; and
->   d.
-Implements security directives in accordance with established time frames,
-> or notifies the issuing organization of the degree of noncompliance.

 ##### Drupal

 CivicActions Security and Operations receive Drupal Security Advisories on a regular basis.